 The ongoing automation boom (widely referred to as Industry 4.0 or SMART manufacturing) has only accelerated this transformation, helping manufacturers consolidate their legacy systems and analog processes into one intelligent, centralized IT management framework.
-And while this push toward modernization has had a positive impact on the industry as a whole, it also comes with more than a few risks.
+The push toward modernization positively impacts the industry and comes with more than a few risks.

-Like most commercial industries, manufacturers of all sizes have had to invest in a range of cybersecurity software, tools and services to protect their production equipment and data from digital exploitation.
+Like most commercial industries, manufacturers of all sizes have had to invest in a range of cybersecurity software, tools, and services to protect their production equipment and data from digital exploitation.
 One 2018 study from Gartner estimated that global spending on information security would exceed $124 billion by the end of 2019, in part due to the growing number of high-profile data breaches.

 A Brief Overview of Ransomware